-Let’s cut the chase and get straight to the point.
-If you were wondering if the uninstalled app still has permissions, the answer is it doesn’t.
-Not local device permissions, at least.
+Let’s cut to the chase and get straight to the point.
+If you were wondering if the uninstalled app still has permissions and access, the answer is it doesn’t.
+No local device permissions, at least.
 It shouldn’t be able to track your data, access various device sensors and storage, or send you notifications.
 Once it’s not on your phone, it’s gone for good.
 However, there are some things you should know regarding permissions and deleted apps.

-So, uninstalled apps just don’t actively exist on your device.
+No, uninstalled apps don’t have access to your contacts or other device and account data.
+Since uninstalled apps don’t actively exist on your device.
 It can leave some residue, mainly configuration files but it can’t do much.
 So there’s no need to worry about that.
 However, there are some things to consider if you want to completely remove all traces of an app that you deleted from your phone.

-First thing is to clear all the residue that the app left when you deleted it.
+First, clear all the residue the app left when you deleted it.
 The second thing is to remove the association with your Google Account, in case you used your account to log into the app.
 This applies to other sign-in methods that many apps offer like Facebook, Twitter, etc. accounts.

 Clear all remaining data from the deleted app